bioinfo-pf-curie/geniac/utils/docs/process.rst

 .. important::

-   Pay a lot of attention to declare the *label* for each process since automatic generation of configuration files mentionned above along with the singularity / docker recipes and containers relies on the label name by parsing the ``conf/base.config`` file from the source code.
+   Pay a lot of attention to declare the *label* for each process since the automatic generation of configuration files mentionned above along with the singularity / docker recipes and containers relies on the label name by parsing the ``conf/base.config`` file from the source code.

 .. note::